wwaayyaa/go-collection/README.md

 # go-collection

-`go collection` is a tool implemented using generics, it can help you process slice/map data quickly and easily convert between them.
+`go collection` is a tool implemented using generic, it can help you process slice/map data quickly and easily convert between them.

-### example
+### Slice example

 ```go
 // filter